How to Germinate Microgreens Part 4: The Hybrid Blackout Method

 I successfully applied the hybrid blackout method to sunflowers, peas, arugula, and sorrels.

-if you haven't read the first 3 articles in the how to germinate microgreen series you can access them by clicking the links below.
+If you haven’t read the first three articles in the How to germinate microgreen series, you can access them by clicking the links below.

 Do You Have a Pinterest Microgreen Board?